kronosta/4temporal-citrus-conlang/README.md

 | ( About three things I was absolutely positive: +#4. ) [#7] I don't know how potent +#5 might be. ''(again debatable, but I think this is more of an objective introspection into thoughts that she is having than an opinion.
 It is an objectively true fact that she is thinking these three things, and this sentence doesn't project an opinion onto this fact.
 This also isn't self-referential since it doesn't talk about her use of language)''
 | I outlined three organized thoughts in the sentence: +#4 ''(We have to make something up here since no self-referential language exists in this excerpt.
 I have some better things to say but they should go in the opinion section.)''
 |-
-| Edward was a centaur in disguise. ''(Now for the lies, these are required for the sentence to be grammatically correct, and we can kinda go wild here.)''
+| Edward was an xlalarune in disguise. ''(Now for the lies, these are required for the sentence to be grammatically correct, and we can kinda go wild here.)''
 | ( In 1776, Julius Caesar was elected president. ) [#6]
 | You can link two torispheres together without any spheritori in between.
 | [#6] is a compound sentence.